reiryuki/Dolby-Atmos-UI-Only-Magisk-Module/README.md

-# Dolby Atmos UI Only Magisk Module
+# Dolby Atmos User Interface Only Magisk Module

 ## DISCLAIMER
 - Dolby apps and blobs are owned by Dolby™.